digidem/osm2obj/README.md

 ## Contribute

 PRs welcome.
+Please follow [JS Standard Style](http://standardjs.com/).
 Right now this could do with some tests.
 If you are feeling ambitious, this could be sped up by using [node-expat](https://github.com/astro/node-expat) on node.
 The interface is similar to sax-js and it should be possible to wrap this to use sax-js on the browser and node-expat on the server using the [browserify `browser` field](https://github.com/substack/browserify-handbook#browser-field)

 ## License